Spinal Cord Stimulation (SCS) for Diabetic Neuropathy

 Diabetic neuropathy is a type of nerve damage that is caused by high blood sugar within the body.
 This high level of blood sugar can injure nerves most commonly the nerves in the legs and feet.
 Symptoms generally include numbness or pain, but can also include digestive track issues, urinary tract issues, and issues with the blood vessels and heart.

-If you or someone you know is struggling with diabetic neuropathy, the new drug-free treatment for painful diabetic neuropathy offered at Colorado Springs Orthopaedic Group may be an option.
+If you or someone you know is struggling with painful diabetic neuropathy, this new drug-free treatment offered at Colorado Springs Orthopaedic Group may be an option.

 What Drug-Free Treatment for Diabetic Neuropathy is available?

-In collaboration with Nevro, a medical device company focused on individualized solutions for those suffering from chronic pain, we at Colorado Springs Orthopaedic Group are proud to offer the latest technology advancement, HFX™ for Painful Diabetic Neuropathy (PDN), a drug-free treatment addressing painful diabetic neuropathy through use of advanced spinal cord stimulation technology.
+In collaboration with Nevro, a medical device company focused on individualized solutions for those suffering from chronic pain, we at Colorado Springs Orthopaedic Group are proud to offer the latest technology advancement, HFX™ for Painful Diabetic Neuropathy (PDN), a drug-free treatment addressing PDN through use of advanced spinal cord stimulation technology.
 Spinal cord stimulators (SCS) are electronic devices implanted against the spinal cord to disrupt nerve signals that are sent to the brain and cause pain.
-Through settings on the device’s remote control, patients can independently control their pain levels and find relief from living with painful diabetic neuropathy.
+Through settings on the device’s remote control, patients can independently control their pain levels and find relief from living with PDN.

 Studies have shown patients who have tried HFX™ for PDN, received 76% pain relief within the first six months of implantation.
 While there are some medication options to treat diabetic neuropathy, these medications generally have side effects.
-We believe this innovative treatment is a great Drug-free option for patients experiencing the pain and discomfort associated with painful diabetic neuropathy.
+We believe this innovative treatment is a great Drug-free option for patients experiencing the pain and discomfort associated with PDN.

 What does the Spinal Cord Stimulator Operation Entail?